scalalandio/chimney/docs/docs/supported-patching.md

     }
     ```

-Patching succeeded using only relevant fields that appears in patched object and ignoring address: `String` field from
+Patching succeeded using only relevant fields that appear in the patched object and ignoring address: `String` field
-the patch.
+from the patch.

-If the flag was enabled in implicit config it can be disabled with `.failRedundantPatcherFields`.
+If the flag was enabled in the implicit config it can be disabled with `.failRedundantPatcherFields`.

 !!! example